grinnell-cs/csc151-images/_eboards/eboard02.md

     * And I use the process to push you a bit.
     * Feel free to say "I'm not sure" or "I'd prefer not to answer."
     * If you don't want to be called on in class, please let me know.
+* The `csc151` library (which you'll learn about in lab today) is updated daily.
+Each time you sit down to work, you should try to update the version you have.
+    * Also: Let me know when you encounter bugs or unexpected behavior.
 * Reminder to self: Demo Gradescope.
 * Reminder to self: Asking questions
 * Reminder to self: Vygotsky's zone of proximal development.